slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 "Set and enforce an aspirational hourly rate." (...)
 "Rich people get paid by the project and pay by the hour." (...)
 "To get paid in the future, live in the future." (...)
-"If they can train you to do it, they can train a machine to do it."
+"If they can train you to do it, they can train a machine to do it." (...)
+"A taste of freedom can make you unemployable." (...)
+"An entrepreneur without drive is just an unemployed." (...)
+"Earn with your mind, not with your time." (...)
+"You’re never going to get rich renting out your time." (...)
+"Trade money for time, not time for money.
+You’re going to run out of time first."
 -- Naval Ravikant [1974]*

+> *"Be so good that they cannot ignore you." (...)
+"Career capital is the unique skills that make you rare and valuable." (...)
+"While deep work will promote you, shallow work will only prevent you from being fired."
+-- Cal Newport [1982]*

 > *"The interesting jobs are the ones that you make up."
 -- Chris Young [1985]*